CoronaWhy/task-geo/docs/data_sources.rst

 Tests
 =====

-As per the Contributing Guide is required to add unit tests to your submissions, beyond that, a compliance test for your formatter is also required, the test should be done in the following way.
+As per the Contributing Guide you are required to add unit tests to your submissions, beyond that, a compliance test for your formatter is also required, the test should be done in the following way.

 1. Retrieve some data using your `connector`, and store 50 rows in a csv file.